VTubing-on-Linux/linux-vtubing-guide/src/en/docs/linux/nix.md

 # Suppose this is my potato laptop

-# We don't need these cpu intenside programs
+# We don't need these programs in this potato
 my-custom-option.obs-with-all-my-plugins.enable = false;
 my-custom-option.gaming.enable = false;